Every Filipino has experienced or knows someone close to them who has experienced an emergency.

 What Is NOT an Emergency Fund?

-1. Difference between emergency fund and savings & time deposit.
+1. Difference between an emergency fund and savings & time deposit

-The keyword here is “unexpected”.
-So if it is something that you’ve been wanting, like a new car, new appliance, or a new gadget, get it from your savings or save for it.
+The keyword here is “unexpected.”
+So if it is something you’ve been wanting, like a new car, new appliance, or a new gadget, get it from your savings or save for it.

 Meanwhile, a time deposit is a place to park your money for a specific period of time in hopes that it will grow more compared to your money in your savings account.

-In financial terms, an investment is an asset that you buy to get profitable returns in the future in the form of income, interest, or appreciation in value.
-You invest with the goal of generating wealth while you build an emergency fund so that you won’t go into debt paying for unexpected expenses.
+In financial terms, an investment is an asset you buy to get profitable returns in the future in the form of income, interest, or appreciation in value.
+You invest to generate wealth while you build an emergency fund so that you won’t go into debt paying for unexpected expenses.

 Insurance is normally used for death claims or critical illness claims.
-It replaces income in the event that the main breadwinner (you) suddenly dies, becomes disabled, or got sick with a critical illness.
+It replaces income if the main breadwinner (you) suddenly dies, becomes disabled, or gets sick with a critical illness.

 Although insurance does help with unexpected financial issues due to illness or death, it cannot help with other emergencies like the car breaking down or an appliance needing replacement.